Frequently asked questions about admissions

-Applicants with educational background from either outside of the Nordic countries or from non-English-speaking countries must demonstrate English proficiency by passing the TOEFL- test (minimum score of 500) or the IELTS test (minimum score of 5.0).
+Applicants with educational background from either outside of the Nordic countries or from non-English-speaking countries must demonstrate English proficiency.

 I haven't taken all my exams yet, but I will recieve my diploma this summer.
 Can I apply?

-When you apply, use the comment field I “Søkandsweb” and kindly let us know that you are in the process of finishing your exams and that you will send us the Diploma as soon as possible, and no later than 1st July.
+When you apply, use the comment field in “Søknadsweb” and kindly let us know that you are in the process of finishing your exams and that you will send us the Diploma as soon as possible, and no later than 1st July.

 I’ve already done a similar study programme at another academy.
-Can I start directly in the second year?
+May I transfer to the Oslo National Acadamy of the Arts?

 No, we do not consider this during the application process.
-If you accept the offer to start the study programme, you can then apply to have your previous studies recognized and included in your degree here and then perhaps be “upgraded”.
+You need to apply to our programme.
+If granted admission and you accept the offer, you can apply to have your previous studies recognized and included in your degree here.